Spring Garden Revival

 Contact Milton's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Milton residents must follow strict guidelines for plant material disposal to protect local ecosystems and comply with Massachusetts regulations.
-Yard waste is collected seasonally from April–November in biodegradable paper bags only—plastic bags are prohibited by MassDEP.
-Woody debris must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
-Specialized disposal is required for invasive species (6 mil plastic bags, landfill-only), diseased plants (quarantine and controlled disposal), and hazardous plants like poison ivy or giant hogweed (special handling protocols).
-Healthy native plant material may be composted through municipal programs, while large woody debris should be coordinated with chipping services.
-Immediate cleanup is essential to prevent invasive seed or pathogen spread, and all materials must remain on private property until collection to avoid MS4 violations.
-For more information, contact: Milton Department of Public Works
+Proper plant material disposal in Milton is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April–November.
+Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
+Woody debris should be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
+The Transfer Station requires a resident sticker for access, and contractors may need permits or pay fees.
+Specialized disposal is required for invasive species (bagged in 6 mil plastic, landfill-only), diseased plants (quarantine and controlled disposal), and hazardous plants like poison ivy or giant hogweed.
+Healthy native plant material may be composted through municipal programs, while large woody debris can be coordinated with chipping services.
+Immediate cleanup is essential to prevent invasive spread and protect storm drains.
+Never place plant waste in the street or storm drains, and always keep materials on private property until collection to comply with MS4 and state regulations.

 525 Canton Avenue, Milton, MA 02186